This collection features AI prompts that can transform course design workflows, helping educators create pedagogically sound learning experiences.

 Student Focus Groups: Approaches and Experiences

-Simulates focus group feedback to evaluate how diverse learners approach assignments.
+Simulates focus group feedback to evaluate how diverse learners approach course assignments.

 Prompt/Custom Instructions